MasterJayanX/pmfow/README.md

 **This is the list of partially supported versions:**

 - Windows 10: Windows 10 is partially supported, as most of the packages on Windows 10's repository are the same packages as the ones for Windows 8/8.1.
 For Windows 10 and 11, use winget instead.
+- Windows 2000: Limited selection of packages available for this version of Windows and you can only use it with an old version of wget, which may not work correctly.
 - Windows Server versions from Server 2003 to Server 2012: Only the "regular" versions of Windows are detected, but since the Windows Server releases share the same NT versions as the regular releases, they should work.

 ## Installation